 Guidance and counselling of students is an integral component of our educational teaching and learning environment.
 Guidance and counselling promote the personal, social, educational, and career development of students and it contributes to the sense of community that is at the heart of PPLE.

 Mentors are the first point of contact for our students when academic or personal issues arise.
 They can provide guidance and give advice on how to tackle certain issues.
-When needed, more in-depth counselling is available from our student counsellors, whose role is to support students and to be an advocate on their behalf within the organisation.
+When needed, more in-depth counselling is available from our study advisers, whose role is to support students and to be an advocate on their behalf within the organisation.
 Our counsellors are available for students to help them adjust to student life, handling various challenges, questions or concerns related to their study in terms of study progress, ability to study, study planning and plans after PPLE and to give students advice about appropriate extra-curricular opportunities.
-The PPLE student counsellors also give guidance to students with disabilities and/or study problems and they have a direct referral function to medical and paramedical staff within the university.
+The PPLE study advisers also give guidance to students with disabilities and/or study problems and they have a direct referral function to medical and paramedical staff within the university.